tsuru/tsuru/docs/using/unit-states.rst

                                +-------+ <---------------------+

 * `created`: is the initial status of an unit.
-* `building`: is the status for units being provisioned by the provisioner, like in the deployment.
+* `building`: is the status for units being provisioned by the provisioner, like during deployment.
 * `error`: is the status for units that failed to start, because of an application error.
 * `starting`: is set when the container is started in docker.
 * `started`: is for cases where the unit is up and running.